KorfLab/imeter/README.md

 + Leaf tissue is where the original experiments were done
 + Something with tissues in the next experiments?
 + Deal with alternative isoforms somehow

+## EIE things ##

+In an effort to find orthologous and paralogous introns across species, there is an `eie.fa` file that has exon-intron-exon sequences.
+The introns are chosen to be good IME candidates.
+See the `eie_build.py` script for how this works.